approov/quickstart-ios-swift-urlsession/API-PROTECTION.md

 ```

 ## FURTHER OPTIONS

-See [Getting Started With Approov](https://approov.io/docs/latest/approov-usage-documentation/#getting-started-with-approov) for information about additional Approov features you may wish to try.
+See [Exploring Other Approov Features](https://approov.io/docs/latest/approov-usage-documentation/#exploring-other-approov-features) for information about additional Approov features you may wish to try.

-The quickstart also provides the following additional methods:

 ### Changing Approov Token Header Name
 The default header name of `Approov-Token` can be changed as follows: